hyper-scale/race/README.md

 ## Contributing

+### Roadmap, planning and tasks
+We manage the project on Trello.
+Request access on our Discord server: https://discord.com/invite/pVSbzYny2c

+### Bug reporting
+Bugs should be reported in the #bugs channel on our Discord server: https://discord.com/invite/pVSbzYny2c

+### Pull Requests
-Pull Requests are welcome and encouraged!
+PRs are welcome and encouraged!
 Make an issue first, and create a PR to assign it to yourself.
 Mark it for review when ready and we'll check to merge it.

 Contribution process borrows from [Collective Code Construction Contract](https://rfc.zeromq.org/spec/44/) (C4).
 Most important points: